Breakthrough/PySceneDetect/README.md

 PySceneDetect
 ==========================================================
-A Python/OpenCV-Based Video Scene Cut Detector
+Video Scene Detection and Analysis Tool
 ----------------------------------------------------------

-PySceneDetect is a command-line tool which analyzes a video, looking for scene changes or cuts.
-The output timecodes can then be used with another tool (e.g. `ffmpeg`, `mkvmerge`) to split the video up into individual clips.
-Note that PySceneDetect is currently in alpha and under development (see Current Status below for details).
+PySceneDetect is a command-line tool, written in Python and using OpenCV, which analyzes a video, looking for scene changes or cuts.
+The output timecodes can then be used with another tool (e.g. `ffmpeg`, `mkvmerge`) to split the video into individual clips.
+A frame-by-frame analysis can also be generated, to help with determining optimal threshold values or detecting patterns/other analysis methods for a particular video.

+Note that PySceneDetect is currently in alpha (see Current Status below for details).

 Download & Requirements